 2. The Beneficial Presence of Hydrogen Peroxide

-You’ve probably heard of hydrogen peroxide being used in a medical capacity sometime in the past because it’s often used as a substance to treat wounds.
+You’ve probably heard of hydrogen peroxide being used in a medical capacity sometime in the past.
+It’s often used as a substance to treat wounds and scratches.
 Hydrogen peroxide works wonders on shallow wounds because it’s an antiseptic.

 3. Why the Non-Peroxide Activity in Manuka Honey Matters

-Let’s say that you neglected to properly store your Manuka honey and kept it somewhere that was easily reached by sunlight.
+Let’s say you neglected to properly store your Manuka honey and kept it somewhere easily reached by sunlight.
 In all likelihood, the hydrogen peroxide content of that jar of Manuka honey has already deteriorated to the point where it may no longer provide antiseptic properties.

 Still, that jar of Manuka honey can prove useful to you.
-That’s especially true if you find yourself constantly in need of something that can get rid of bacteria.
+That’s especially true if you find yourself constantly in need of something capable of eliminating bacteria.

 Another cool element of Manuka honey is that it usually plays host to different kinds of non-peroxide activity.
 It is believed by many researchers that the abundance of methylgloyoxal is what enables non-peroxide activity to thrive inside Manuka honey.

-To be clear, you want non-peroxide activity taking place in the honey because that effectively turns the substance into something that can protect against bacteria.
-If you have an open wound somewhere on your body, you can apply some Manuka honey to it and be confident that it will not get any worse.
+To be clear, you want non-peroxide activity taking place in the honey because it effectively turns the substance into something capable of providing protection against bacteria.
+If you have an open wound somewhere on your body, you can apply some Manuka honey to it and be confident it will not get any worse.

-The amount of non-peroxide activity that takes place inside Manuka honey differs depending on the type of product you’re looking at.
-To make sure that the Manuka honey you’re getting can be useful in warding off bacteria, take a look at the UMF level.
+The amount of non-peroxide activity taking place inside Manuka honey differs depending on the type of product you’re looking at.
+To make sure the Manuka honey you’re getting can be useful in warding off bacteria, take a look at the UMF level.
 The jars of Manuka honey that feature a higher UMF level usually rate better as well in terms of non-peroxide activity.

-Being an effective antibacterial is just another reason why Manuka honey is so helpful, and it’s also why you need to be aware of non-peroxide activity.
+Being an effective antibacterial is just another reason why Manuka honey is so helpful.
+It’s also why you need to be aware of non-peroxide activity.

 4. Manuka Honey’s Osmotic Quality

-You have probably surmised already that Manuka honey is a pretty helpful item to have around the home and there’s yet another reason why it pays to have it on hand.
+You have probably surmised already that Manuka honey is a helpful item to have around the home.
+Notably, there’s yet another reason why it pays to have it on hand.

 5. Manuka Honey’s Surprisingly Acidic Nature

-When you add honey to something, you expect that item to become sweeter.
+When you add honey to something, you expect the item to become sweeter.
 But despite its flavor, honey is actually an acidic substance.